RaddyKrish/BookNow/README.md

 ## General

-This is a Springboot app that does not have a GUI and uses in-memory h2 database,and exposes the end points listed in the test scetion.
+This is a Springboot app that does not have a GUI and uses in-memory h2 database,and exposes the end points listed in the test section.

 You can access the DB through URL http://localhost:8080/h2-console/